tahoe-lafs/magic-folder/docs/interface.rst

 Authorization
 ~~~~~~~~~~~~~

-The HTTP API is protected by Bearer token-style authorization scheme.
+The HTTP API is protected by a Bearer token-style authorization scheme.
 Only requests which include the correct token will receive successful responses.
 Other requests will receive **401 Unauthorized** responses which omit the requested resource.
 The token value should be included with the **Bearer** scheme in the **Authorization** header element.